aimms/how-to/Articles/365/365-nonlinear-presolve.rst

 We have developed a nonlinear presolve algorithm in AIMMS with the goal to reduce the size of the problem and to tighten the variable bounds, which may help the solver to solve the problem faster.
 Besides BARON, all nonlinear solvers in AIMMS are local solvers, i.e. the solution found by the solver is a local solution and cannot be guaranteed to be a global solution.
-The presolve algorithm may help the solver in fi nding a better solution.
+The presolve algorithm may help the solver in finding a better solution.

-A local solver might sometimes fail to fi nd a solution and then it is often not clear whether that is caused by the problem being infeasible or by the solver failing to fi nd a solution for a feasible problem.
+A local solver might sometimes fail to find a solution and then it is often not clear whether that is caused by the problem being infeasible or by the solver failing to find a solution for a feasible problem.
 The presolve algorithm may reveal inconsistent constraints and/or variable bounds and hence identify a problem as infeasible.